 19. Flavor Queen Pluot Plums

-Flavor Queen Pluot plums are a hybrid fruit species that combines the genes of plums and apricots.
-This unique combination creates a tart yet sugary sweet flavor profile, with an attractive red hue skin when fully ripe.
-They are mainly grown in California's Central Valley but can be found as far east as Texas.
+Flavor Queen Pluot plums are a hybrid fruit combining the genes of plums and apricots.
+This unique mix results in a tart yet sugary sweet flavor profile, with an attractive red hue when fully ripe.
+Predominantly grown in California's Central Valley, these plums can also be found as far east as Texas.

 20. Friar Plums

-Friar plums are a unique species of plum native to the Mediterranean region.
-They have an oval shape and a gorgeous deep purple, almost black color.
-With their thin skin and sweet yet tart taste, these delectable fruits make for the perfect snack or topping.
+Friar plums are a unique variety native to the Mediterranean region.
+They are characterized by their oval shape and deep purple, almost black skin.
+With thin skin and a sweet yet tart taste, these plums make a delightful snack or topping.

-The history of Friar dates back centuries.
-The Greeks and Romans believed that these plums had magical powers.
+The history of Friar plums dates back centuries.
+The Greeks and Romans believed these plums had magical powers.
+Today, they remain trendy in Italy, where they are often served atop dishes like pizza and gelato.

 21. Golden Plums